How Can We Help

 - you must have cleared money for the amount to be sent

-If you are currently overseas or unable to visit your nearest Westpac branch, you can make this request in writing to your Westpac branch.
-Please email us or call us on +64 9 912 8000 (7am - 11pm, 7 days a week.
-International toll charges apply) and we’ll provide you with the contact details for your branch and full instructions on how to make inbound or outbound Telegraphic Transfers.
+If you are currently overseas or unable to visit your nearest Westpac branch, you can make a request in writing to your Westpac branch.
+Please download the Outbound Telegraphic Transfer Request form to complete and call us on +64 9 912 8000 (7am - 11pm, 7 days a week.
+International toll charges apply) and we’ll provide you with the contact details to send the Outbound Telegraphic Transfer Request form to.
+Please include (by post or courier) an original certified copy of your identification to Westpac in support of the outward telegraphic transfer request if we have not sighted your identification within the last three months.
+For a list of acceptable identification documents and a list of trusted referees, click here.

 What are 'drafts' or 'bank drafts'?